 Learn about vital signs, cleaning wounds and applying dressings.
 Examine some common circumstances that have resulted in injury and how to deal with them.
 These include traffic accidents, cuts and breaks, different types of burns, stings and poisons and more.

-This module includes information about handling techniques used for injured, ill or distressed cats.
+This unit includes information about handling techniques used for injured, ill or distressed cats.

 If you have any questions about our courses, please contact us.